shreyakatare7/shreyakatare7/README.md

 **About Me:**
 - 👋 Hi, I’m @shreyakatare7
 - 👀 I’m interested in creating innovative ideas into the real thing!
-- 🌱 I’m currently learning how to effectively create a face recognition tool for CCTVs.
+- 📚 I’m currently researching on the effects of Generative AI on Cybersecurity
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have started coding since I was 8 years old
+- ⚡ Fun fact: I have done coding since I was 8 years old